Benzocaine: Synthesis

 Benzocaine can be prepared by esterification using 4-aminobenzoic acid and ethanol.
 It can also be prepared by reduction of ethyl 4-nitrobenzoate to the amine.
 In industrial practice, the reducing agent is usually iron and water in the presence of a little acid.

 History

 Benzocaine was first synthesized in 1890 by the German chemist Eduard Ritsert (1859–1946), in the town of Eberbach and introduced to the market in 1902 under the name "Anästhesin".

 Veterinary medicine

-A bath solution of benzocaine has been used to anesthetize amphibians for surgery.
+Bath solutions of benzocaine and its derivatives are commonly used to anesthetize amphibians for surgery.
+Benzocaine-based anesthetics are potent and highly effective for both anesthesia and euthanasia in amphibians.